Battle of Brouwershaven: Events leading to the battle

-The composition of the armies
+Composition of the armies

 The Duke of Burgundy personally led the Burgundian army landed at Brouwershaven, consisting of his own feudal retainers and municipal militia from Dordrecht, The Hague, and Delft.
 The force consisted of about 4000 combatants, including gunners from Dordrecht and over 1000 militia crossbowmen.

 The Zeelanders, led by the Lord of Haamstede, numbered about 3000 men, reinforced by the English, who were reduced to about 1200 men.

-The battle
+Battle

 The Zeelander forces allowed their opponents to land unopposed from boats, perhaps hoping for an Agincourt-like triumph with the aid of their English allies.

 However, when the Burgundians were still disembarking, the English led an attack, advancing in good order, giving a great shout and blowing trumpets.
 The English troops were bombarded with a cannonade and a volley of arbalest bolts from the militia.
 The well-disciplined English longbowmen held firm and then shot back with their longbows, quickly scattering the crossbowmen in disarray.
 The well-armored and equally disciplined Burgundian knights then advanced and came to grips with the English men-at-arms.
 Unable to withstand the fierce attack of the knights, the English men-at-arms and archers were driven onto a dike and were virtually wiped out.
 The Chronyk en Historie van Zeeland of Janus Reygersberg records that three thousand of the Zeeland army were killed, and many captured.
 Duke Philip himself noted 200 Englishmen were captured.
 A number of the local nobility are also recorded to have been killed in the battle, though the Lord of Heemstede was captured and Lord Fitzwalter escaped.